karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 ##### Variance threshold feature selection

 Applying the sklearn method [VarianceThreshold](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.VarianceThreshold.html) removes all low-variance features with variances below a stated threshold.
-The removal is unrelated to the target features and regression model.
+The removal is unrelated to the target features and the regressor.
 To neutralise the range of the input features the sklearn [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) is applied as a pre-process.
 The only parameter that you can set in the process-flow command file is the _threshold_ for retaining or discarding a feature.
 You will probably have to iteratively test different thresholds.
 In the json command you include variance feature selection by these lines:

 ```
   "globalFeatureSelection": {